-The Sigma Kappa Foundation is launching a five-year, $5 million campaign that will build on our history of bringing women together to make a difference, position Sigma Kappa as a leader among sororities, and, at the same time, generate a major investment in our primary philanthropic focus: Alzheimer’s disease research.
+The Sigma Kappa Foundation has launched a five-year, $5 million campaign that will build on our history of bringing women together to make a difference, position Sigma Kappa as a leader among sororities, and, at the same time, generate a major investment in our primary philanthropic focus: Alzheimer’s disease research.

 Shared Hearts.
 New Heights.
 A Campaign for Sigma Kappa will transform our approach to our short-term objectives and build our endowment to support future initiatives.
 Your support will allow us to keep Sigma Kappa relevant in an ever-changing society and higher education environment.
 Your stretch gift will help us accomplish our goals in three areas…leadership, scholarships, and philanthropy, which are critically important to the future of our sorority and to the success of our women.

 With your support, the Sigma Kappa Foundation can:

 - Strengthen and expand our leadership programming to provide collegians and alumnae with the skills that will help them be successful leaders on their campuses, in their workplaces, and in their communities

 - Bolster scholarship support for Sigma Kappa members struggling with the cost of college

 - Dramatically increase Sigma Kappa’s philanthropic impact on the search for a cure for Alzheimer’s disease